randomcoder67/randomcoder67.github.io/content/wiki/other/muos-rg35xx-screen-fix.md

 * [Example 1](https://ibb.co/1GxjqSCd)
 * [Example 2](https://www.reddit.com/media?url=https%3A%2F%2Fpreview.redd.it%2F504177hj16ke1.jpg%3Fwidth%3D320%26crop%3Dsmart%26auto%3Dwebp%26s%3D4af0907a67bf38dfc6977cd23dad085c68181c36)

 The issue is more noticeable on high brightness levels, and gets worse the longer the device is used for
+It seems to occur on panel with the model number 355608-A9

 ## The Fix